kamalmarhubi/website/_posts/2016-04-13-rust-nix-easier-unix-systems-programming-3.markdown

 ---

-<small>*Thanks to Ant6n Dubrau, Dan Luu, Julia Evans, and Mathieu Guay-Paquet for feedback on drafts of this post.*</small>
+<small>*Thanks to Ant6n Dubrau, Bryan Newbold, Dan Luu, Julia Evans, and Mathieu Guay-Paquet for feedback on drafts of this post.*</small>